Make homemade gremolata with garden herbs

 The first is to declare in total contradiction of all the maestros and epicures that we almost never use lemon juice in our food.
 And why is that?

-Nutritional researchers have shown that more than half of the good stuff in citrus is to be found in the pulp; the vitamin C, lemonin and beta-cryptoxanthin, for example.
+Researchers have shown that more than half of the good stuff in citrus is to be found in the pulp; the vitamin C, lemonin and beta-cryptoxanthin for example.

-We have found that using the pulp plus juice hardly makes any difference in appearance or taste; if anything it simply enhances all the reasons that good cooks use lemon juice so effusively.
-More important it more than doubles its proven effectiveness in preventing Alzheimer's disease and a host of other conditions.
+We have found that using the pulp hardly makes the slightest difference to the appearance or taste of your gremolata; if anything it further enhances all the reasons that good cooks use fresh lemon juice so effusively.
+More importantly it doubles its proven effectiveness in preventing Alzheimer's Disease and a host of other conditions.

 2. Don't bother with peeling the garlic

-I got to consider recently why I was so reluctant to use garlic, one of my favourite herbs.
-I realised that it was because peeling was such a chore; so now I don't and not one person has noticed.
+I stopped to consider recently why I was so reluctant to use garlic, one of my favourite herbs.
+I realised that it was because peeling was such a chore; so now I don't bother and not a single person has noticed.

-Rumour has it, probably fake news, that in the East garlic is grown in human faeces.
+It's probably fake news but rumour has it that in China garlic is grown in human faeces.
 I only use that from a known source.

 Cilantro lemon zest and garlicGreen herb, lemon zest and garlic.